 - When everyone has left, your thermostat will wait a short amount of time to make sure that nobody's coming back, then it will switch to Eco Temperature automatically.

-Tip: Your thermostat will wait up to one to two hours before switching to Eco Temperature if you're using device sensors to sense your presence in the home, and the sensors detect activity around the time that everyone leaves.
-This longer waiting time will happen even if you're also using phone location to help tell if you're at home or not.
-To avoid this situation, use only phone location to sense presence and disable the other device sensors in your home's presence settings.
+Tip: Your thermostat will wait up to two hours before switching to Eco Temperature.
+This happens when you're using device sensors to sense your presence in the home, and they detect activity around the time that everyone leaves.

 Nest Learning Thermostat (4th gen) and Nest Thermostat